melocoh/RPS-Plus-SocketIO/README.md

-# Welcome to Rock Paper Scissor Online
+# rpsgames

-This Repo contains the starter code with all the necessary setup and UI elements.
+Rock Paper Scissors Online !

-### Step to Setup on your local
+This is NodeJs application built with Socket.io

-1. Clone this repo.
+Steps to Setup

-2. Inside the directory, run ```npm install``` to install all the dependecies.
+1. Clone the repo
-3. Then ```npm start``` to Start the App.
+2. *npm install* to install all dependencies
-4. Go to [localhost:4000](http://localhost:4000) to view the app.
+3. *npm start* to run the application , The application is hosted on http://localhost:3000